elastisys/compliantkubernetes-apps/README.md

 ### Cloud providers

-Currently we support four cloud providers: Exoscale, Safespring, Citycloud and AWS.
+Currently we support four cloud providers: Exoscale, Safespring, Citycloud and AWS (beta).
 This is controlled by the value `global.cloudProvider` in the config files.

 ## Setup